You Can't Go Home Again (album)

-You Can't Go Home Again is an album by trumpeter Chet Baker which was recorded in 1977 and released on the Horizon label.
-In 2000 the album was rereleased as a double CD with additional tracks from The Best Thing for You (1989) along with previously unreleased tracks and alternate takes.
+You Can't Go Home Again is an album by trumpeter Chet Baker, recorded in 1977 and released on the Horizon label.
+In 2000, the album was rereleased as a double CD with additional tracks from The Best Thing for You (1989) along with previously unreleased tracks and alternate takes.

 Reception

-The Allmusic review by Heather Phares calls it "one of Baker's most important latter-day albums".
+The AllMusic review by Heather Phares calls it "one of Baker's most important latter-day albums".